Android-s14/RecyclerViewElementary/README.md

 # RecyclerViewElementary
-The final idea is to obtain a fully ready RecyclerView (returned programmatically) in one line of code.
+The idea of the project is to make construction of simple RecyclerViews as easy as writing one line of code and supplying a data structure.

-A very initial stage of development.
-There are plans to leave the most basic function for constructing a fully ready RecyclerView while adding different functions returning more customized RecyclerViews (with custom layout managers, different data structures, custom row layouts, etc.)
+Why spend time implementing multiple classes if you only need a simple RecyclerView?
+Currently RecyclerViews containing TextViews and ImageViews are supported with default or custom row layouts.

+You are very welcome to offer improvements and feature requests.
 ## How to use
 1. Add rve.aar file to your project dependencies.
 You may need to use this method to reference an .aar file http://geekgarage.dad3zero.net/local-aar-android-library/